mdn/content/files/en-us/web/html/global_attributes/index.md

   - : An enumerated attribute defines whether the element may be checked for spelling errors.
 It may have the following values:

-    - `true`, which indicates that the element should be, if possible, checked for spelling errors;
+    - empty string or `true`, which indicates that the element should be, if possible, checked for spelling errors;
     - `false`, which indicates that the element should not be checked for spelling errors.

 - [`style`](/en-US/docs/Web/HTML/Global_attributes/style)